bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 While they're under the same constraints in the long run, a key difference between a mitochondrial organization and a home-grown lab may be the ability to skate where the puck is going.
 A 'normal' industrial lab needs to justify its existence from day one --- 'stakeholder buy-in' and all that.
 By contrast, a mitochondrial organization only needs that justification *eventually.* DeepMind officially started in 2010 --- two years before AlexNet acted like lightning to AI hype's thunder.
 It's hard to put yourself in the mindset of pre-2012 attitudes towards AI research, but the term 'AI winter' exists for a reason.
 Suffice to say, it seems unlikely that any corporation would have created a full-fledged AI-focused lab in 2010. [^fn206]This framework suggests that a key requirement for the mitochondria maneuver to work is a strong thesis about how your DARPA-riff's focus will align with a high-margin corporation's priorities in the future.

 A private DARPA cannot count on the mitochondria maneuver from day one.
 During its Odyssean wanderings, it will still need to depend on one of the other income sources.
-However, some income streams might be more conducive to eventually getting absorbed than others --- a membership model or programmatic consulting could both become more and more serious until two organizations decide to go steady and consumate the relationship.
+However, some income streams might be more conducive to eventually getting absorbed than others --- a membership model or programmatic consulting could both become more and more serious until two organizations decide to go steady and consummate the relationship.

 Attempting the mitochondria maneuver seems fraught with failure modes.
 It basically requires predicting the future, which is hard.
 (Though easier if you're doing that by inventing it.) [^fn207]The steps an organization might need to take to survive might make it unpalatable for a corporation.
 The opposite could also happen!
 And while DeepMind has done well, history is littered with organizations that thought they were going to become their acquirer's R&D arm but the fates had other things in store for them.